45 Hidden Door Ideas

-A hidden door is your chance to get a little creative with your secrecy, regardless of what lies on the other side.
-Clever bookshelves with a “trick” latch, wall paneling, and even built-in household implements can all conceal a sacred chamber, providing endless entertainment and intrigue for guests and owners alike.
+A secret door is your chance to get a little creative with your secrecy, regardless of what lies on the other side.
+Clever bookshelves with a “trick” latch, wall paneling, and even built-in household implements can conceal a sacred chamber or secret passageway, providing endless entertainment and intrigue for guests and owners alike.

-1. Bookshelf Hidden Door Ideas
+1. Creative Concealment Hidden Door Ideas

 When creating this style of door, you’ll want to think about the depth of your bookcase.
 You can buy a pre-built Murphy door or construct your own from scratch.
-The door needs to sit flush with the wall but also have enough room to swing open.
+The bookcase door needs to sit flush with the wall but also have enough room to swing open.

 You can get creative in how your door opens by installing a latch on the backside that’s connected to a cable.
 Thread the cable through the bookshelf and attach it to a woodblock.
 Cover the woodblock with a book cover and mount it to the shelf on a hinge.
 Then when you tilt that “book” forward, it pulls the cable, which opens the latch.

 Your first step is to choose the wall that you want to cover in panels.
 Remove any trim that’s currently around the door.
 You want to create a smooth canvas across the entire wall and door.
 Then choose your paneling material.
-This look works well in modern styled homes since it blends in with the sleek and minimalist look.
+This look works well in modern homes since it blends in with the sleek and minimalist look.

 To make your door a success, you’ll need to buy a spring-loaded latch that’s more powerful than the standard.
 A spring-loaded latch will eliminate the need for a traditional door handle.
 Your hidden door is more substantial and weighs more than a typical door, so standard spring-loaded latches won’t have the pressure or power to thrust your hidden door open.
-Look for a latch that has more than the standard 2-3 pounds of pressure.
+Look for a latch with more than the standard 2-3 pounds of pressure.

-There are five types of wainscoting; beadboard, overlay, raised panel, flat panel, batten, and board.
+There are five types of wainscoting: beadboard, overlay, raised panel, flat panel, batten, and board.
 If you want to easily apply wainscoting to your wall and hidden door, you can buy pre-fabricated panels and other trim pieces.
 This will make installation faster.

 You’ll see board-and-batten used more often as exterior siding, but it can also appear indoors.
 This type of wainscoting has alternating boards that have wider planks of wood placed first and then more narrow strips, or battens, placed over the edges of two neighboring boards.
 This type of paneling is more informal and considered “classic Americana”.
 It first became popular during the Victorian Era because of its durability and affordability.

-The one downside is that your bathroom location won’t be readily distinguishable to guests.
+The downside is that your bathroom location won’t be readily distinguishable to guests.
 This can lead to that awkward conversation of them asking and you having to show the way.
 But if you enjoy the theatrics and mystery, then this won’t be a big deal.

-A cabinet hidden door can blend beautifully into your kitchen or dining room.
+A hidden cabinet door can blend beautifully into your kitchen or dining room.
 You already have cabinetry in these rooms, so creating a false cabinet that’s actually a door will be relatively easy.
-To make this look work, you’ll make the door look like another cabinet door complete with matching hardware.
+To make this look work, you’ll make the door look like another cabinet door, complete with matching hardware.

-If you have custom cabinets, then you can ask the carpenter to make you a cabinet door in the dimensions you need.
+If you have custom cabinets, you can ask the carpenter to make you a cabinet door in the dimensions you need.
 If your cabinets aren’t custom, you can recreate the look by covering a standard door to look like your cabinets.
 Be sure to use cabinet hardware instead of a doorknob.

 When creating your floor hatch, keep in mind that it will be bigger than you think it needs to be.
-The floor needs to open up large enough that you won’t hit your head while going up or down the stairs.
+The floor needs to open up large enough so you won’t hit your head while going up or down the stairs.
 Most end up being a long rectangle.
 You’ll also want to consider installing hydraulic arms.
-This will help you lift the door easily and close it smoothly.
+This will help you lift the concealed door easily and close it smoothly.
 For increased safety, consider installing a handrail on the underside of your hatch door.

 Consider having this hidden door swing outward.
 There may not be enough room under your stairs to have the door swing inward and still leave enough space for you to comfortably walk through the doorway.

-One bold idea is to remove the door and instead mount a floor to ceiling piece of artwork on hinges.
+One bold idea is to remove the door and instead mount a floor-to-ceiling piece of artwork on hinges.
 The picture will sit on the wall instead of being flush like other hiding strategies.
-Guests will walk by and admire your impressive and large display of artwork but you’ll know that it hides the entrance to a hidden room.
+Guests will walk by and admire your impressive and large display of artwork, but you’ll know that it hides the entrance to a hidden room.

 Another option is to disguise the door with wallpaper or paint.
-For the most effective camouflage, choose wallpaper or a painted mural that has a lot of detail and design.
+For the most effective camouflage, choose wallpaper or a painted mural with a lot of detail and design.
 The eye will get distracted by the pattern and image.
 You can choose a plain color, but you will still be able to see the seams around the door when it’s closed.

 The advantage of this method is that you can have a standard door handle on the door, and most people won’t notice it.
-It also works well for doors that you want to hide, but can’t turn into cabinetry, wainscoting, or bookshelves.
+It also works well for doors you want to hide but can’t turn into cabinetry, wainscoting, or bookshelves.
 Try using this method in a hallway where space is limited, but a bold wallpaper will make a beautiful interior design statement.

 Hidden Door FAQs

 Yes, you can!
 Look for a door that you want to hide.
 This could be a door to your under staircase area, in a hallway, off the living room, or in your kitchen.
-Once you choose the door you want to hide, choose from these ideas on how you want to hide it.
+Once you choose the door you want to hide, choose from these ideas how you want to hide it.
 Then build out your camouflage to conceal the door.

 No, depending on the hinge system you choose, you may be able to skip the door handle completely.
 But keep in mind that some hiding strategies benefit from a handle.
 Consider using a handle that blends in with the surrounding cabinetry and not a traditional doorknob.
 If you don’t want any handle at all, then look for a spring-loaded device.
 You operate the door by activating the secret switch.